daniel-temko/DriverSignatures/README.md

 _MasterSampleList.csv_: Table containing metadata for the different mutation datasets to be analyzed - this needs to be tailored to the specific datasets being studied (see _data_ for example)

-_TCGA.Files.csv_: Table contatining file paths for TCGA mutation data

 _Disease.Classifications.csv_: Table mapping cancer types to cancer groups with COSMIC mutational signature annotations

+_TCGA.Files.csv_: Table containing file paths for TCGA mutation data

 ### Preprocessing
 DriverSpectrums.R loads mutation data into R, along with its associated metadata.